Gabriella8080/AstroTrack/README.md

 This module handles the initial preparation of the satellite orbital data.
 It parses TLE catalogues from a plaintext document, applies filtering, and generates a structured dataset for later analysis.

-`load_satellite_data()` is the primary function, returning preprocessed satellite data customised to your preferences and ready for use across all other modules.
+`load_satellite_data()` is the primary function, returning preprocessed satellite data customised to a user's preferences and ready for use across all other modules.

 ```python
 from datetime import datetime